What Associations Can Do to Increase Online Advocacy Analytics

 To help your advocacy group understand the essentials and adapt to new best practices, this article will answer three fundamental questions about digital advocacy:

 Once you have the answers to these questions, your organization will be equipped to start asking more specific questions about your own advocacy preparedness.
-This can include assessing your techstack, investing in new resources, and studying examples of past campaigns.
+This can include assessing your tech stack, investing in new resources, and studying examples of past campaigns.

 But first, let’s start with the most pressing question: what is digital advocacy?